 The “Banksy of LA” Brings Powerful And Controversial Art To The Streets.
 Your Jaw Will Drop! – Distractify

 Plastic Jesus is a Los Angeles based street artist that specialises in bold stencil and installation work, inspired by world news events, society, the urban environment, culture and politics.
-His work combines humour, irony, criticism and unique opinion to create art that engages on many levels.
+His work combines humor, irony, criticism and unique opinion to create art that engages on many levels.

 The Huffington Post listed two works by Plastic Jesus in the end of year round up of “The Best of Los Angeles Street art 2012”.

-His 2014 piece “Hollywood’s best kept secret” showing a 6 foot gold Oscars statue injecting with heroin brought controversy and focus to the hidden use of hard drugs in Hollywood and was featured on TMZ, Entertainment Tonight and ABC News.
+His 2014 piece “Hollywood’s best kept secret” showing a 6 foot gold Oscar statue injecting with heroin brought controversy and focus to the hidden use of hard drugs in Hollywood and was featured on TMZ, Entertainment Tonight and ABC News.

 Following the tragic death of actor Robin Williams, Plastic Jesus' tribute was one of the most shared pieces of LA street art during 2014.
-The following year he created further controversy with his 'coked out Oscar sculpture.
+The following year he created further controversy with his 'coked out Oscar' sculpture.

 Influential street art blog ‘Melrose & fairfax’ described Plastic Jesus as “The Banksy of LA”.

 Plastic Jesus is not about revolution, he is not a complete anarchist but would like to see some changes around the place.
 His work is more about shining a small light into some of those dark corners of society.

 His work has been featured by The BBC, CNN, abc News, Huffington Post, Gizmodo, Buzzfeed, The Sun, The Daily Mirror, LA Times, LA Weekly, The Daily Mail, MSNBC, The Daily Telegraph, Complex art and Design and many more.